 If our existing stockholders or optionholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and legal restrictions on resale discussed in this prospectus lapse, the price of our common stock could decline.
 The perception in the market that these sales may occur could also cause the price of our common stock to decline.
-Based on shares of common stock outstanding as of June 30, 2017, upon the completion of this offering, we will have outstanding a total of 12,044,435 shares of common stock.
-Of these shares, the 4,000,000 shares of common stock sold by us in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares of common stock, will be freely tradable without restriction, unless held by our affiliates, in the public market immediately following this offering.
+Based on shares of common stock outstanding as of June 30, 2017, and assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, upon the completion of this offering, we will have outstanding a total of shares of common stock.
+Of these shares, the shares of common stock sold by us in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares of common stock, will be freely tradable without restriction, unless held by our affiliates, in the public market immediately following this offering.

-After the lock-up agreements expire, approximately 8.0 million shares of common stock will be eligible for sale in the public market, subject in certain instances to volume limitations under Rule 144 under the Securities Act, with respect to shares held by directors, executive officers and other affiliates.
+After the lock-up agreements expire, shares of common stock will be eligible for sale in the public market, subject in certain instances to volume limitations under Rule 144 under the Securities Act, with respect to shares held by directors, executive officers and other affiliates.
 The underwriters may, however, in their sole discretion, permit our directors, our executive officers and other stockholders and the holders of our outstanding options who are subject to the lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
 Sales of these shares, or perceptions that they will be sold, could cause the price of our common stock to decline.

-In addition, based on the number of shares subject to outstanding awards under the 2007 Plan, as of June 30, 2017, and including the initial reserves under the 2017 Plan, 1,832,460 shares of common stock that are either subject to outstanding options, outstanding but subject to vesting or reserved for future issuance under the 2017 Plan will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
+In addition, based on the number of shares subject to outstanding awards under the 2007 Plan, or available for issuance thereunder, as of June 30, 2017, and including the initial reserves under the 2017 Plan, shares of common stock that are either subject to outstanding options, outstanding but subject to vesting or reserved for future issuance under the 2017 Plan will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 We also plan to file a registration statement permitting shares of common stock issued in the future pursuant to the 2017 Plan to be freely resold by plan participants in the public market, subject to the lock-up agreements, applicable vesting schedules and, for shares held by directors, executive officers and other affiliates, volume limitations under Rule 144 under the Securities Act.
+The 2017 Plan contains provisions for the annual increase of the number of shares reserved for issuance under such plan, as described elsewhere in this prospectus, which shares we also intend to register.
 If the shares we may issue from time to time under the 2017 Plan are sold, or if it is perceived that they will be sold, by the award recipients in the public market, the price of our common stock could decline.

-Approximately 5.4 million shares of common stock will be entitled to rights with respect to registration under the Securities Act, subject to the lock-up agreements described above.
+Approximately shares of common stock will be entitled to rights with respect to registration under the Securities Act, subject to the lock-up agreements described above.
 Such registration would result in these shares becoming fully tradable without restriction under the Securities Act when the applicable registration statement is declared effective.
 Sales of such shares could cause the price of our common stock to decline.
 See "Description of Capital Stock - Registration Rights" for additional information.